el-bart/locomotive_742_for_Mariusz/README.md

 while thing is meant to be running from 1S LiPo cell.

-5x0.5V@0.16W PV panels will deliver top current of 64mA. taking into consideration imperfect lightning conditions, will assume 30mA from now on. assuming 50% of that time is night, that gives 15mA continuous power that can be used.
+5x0.5V at 0.16W PV panels will deliver top current of 64mA. taking into consideration imperfect lightning conditions, will assume 30mA from now on. assuming 50% of that time is night, that gives 15mA continuous power that can be used.